 - Coaching skills designed to help you motivate and guide your clients towards their own optimum wellness

-- And graduate with an extensive practitioner toolkit, including consultation paperwork, client fact sheets, questionnaires and assessment tools and comprehensive training on how to use them
+- And graduate with an extensive practitioner toolkit, including consultation paperwork, client fact sheets, questionnaires and assessment tools, along with comprehensive training on how to use them

 On your study journey with IHS you will be: